wso2/docs-is/en/docs/learn/logging-in-to-salesforce-using-the-identity-server.md

 			</Claim>
 			```

-			!!! note

-				This file is checked only when WSO2 IS is starting for the first
-				time.
-Therefore, if you haven't configured this property at the time
-				of starting up the server for the first time, you will get errors at
-				the start up.

-		3. Open the `               <IS_HOME>/repository/conf/              `
+		3. Open the ` <IS_HOME>/repository/conf/identity/identity-mgt.properties `
-			`               identity/                               identity-mgt.properties               `
 			file and set the following property to
-			`               true              ` .
+			`               true              `.

 			!!! info
 				This step is required due to a known issue that prevents the
 				confirmation codes from being removed after they are used when email
 				usernames are enabled.
-This occurs because the '@' character (and
+This occurs because the '@' character and
-				some special characters) are not allowed in the registry.
+				some special characters are not allowed in the registry.
 To
 				overcome this issue, enable hashed usernames when saving the
-				confirmation codes by configuring the properties below.
+				confirmation codes by configuring the propert	ies below.

 			``` xml
 			UserInfoRecovery.UseHashedUserNames=true